Leading and Coaching Problem Solving

 Next Intake

-Registrations are now open for our 2025 Leading and Coaching Problem Solving program which begins Tuesday 22 July 2025.
-Register your member place today!
+We have now commenced our 2025 Leading and Coaching Problem Solving program.
+Subscribe to our newsletter to be the first to hear about our 2026 intake!
 Not a member?
 Get in touch to find out more.

 Program Schedule